poster983/Passport-Live/README.md

 This is the next version of Passport; rebuilt in NodeJS Passport Live is a modern web app for schools that helps them manage passes.
 ## Announcements
-Migration over to GitLab has begun.
+Migration over to GitLab will begin in a few weeks.
 The GitHub repo will remain, however, it will not accept any more PRs and wil be mirrored by the GitLab repo.

 ## Installation
 NOTE: These instructions are assuming you are using Ubuntu 16.04 LTS